 - Fully-stocked first-aid kits at convenient locations

 We’ll also schedule fire drills and emergency evacuations periodically.
-We will monitor performance of health and safety procedures and will revise them to ensure higher level of protection.
+We will monitor the performance of health and safety procedures and will revise them to ensure higher level of protection.

 Our company will also keep abreast of changes and try to promote health & safety actively.

 - Update our policy according to changes in occupational health and safety legislation.